Today, we will look at the best cognitive and physical exercise and dementia correlation, and how you can reduce the risk of the disease.

 The thought of getting the disease can be quite scary, especially for someone who has seen a loved one affected by the illness.

 Many individuals believe that all they can do is wait for a pharmaceutical cure for dementia and hope that they do not join the growing list of seniors with the disease.

 Promising research, however, indicates that it is possible to reduce the risk of dementia through several effective yet simple lifestyle adjustments.

-These include taking steps such as stress management, healthy diet, quality sleep, social engagement, mental stimulation, and regular exercise.
+These include taking steps such as stress management, a healthy diet, quality sleep, social engagement, mental stimulation, and regular exercise.
 By identifying and then controlling personal risk factors, it is possible to prolong/ maximize lifelong brain health.